-For information on installing XFPs and SFPs, refer to the instruction card included with the transceiver.
+For information on installing XFPs and SFPs, refer to the OmniSwitch Transceivers Guide..

 6 Installing and Managing Power over Ethernet (PoE)

 Power over Ethernet (PoE) is supported on OmniSwitch 6855 Series switches and provides inline power directly from the switch's Ethernet ports.
 Powered Devices (PDs) such as IP phones and wireless APs can be powered directly from the switch's RJ-45 ports.